DineshKuppan/node-oracledb/README.md

 ## <a name="cloning"></a> Cloning the Source

 You had to start running git clone to download the contents of the node-oracledb repository.
-At this point, if you were to see inside the `odbpi` directory, you’d to see … no files right ?
+At this point, if you were to see inside the `odpi` directory, you’d to see … no files right ?
 Don't worry!!

-### Two approach to download the submodules
+### Two approach to download the submodules mapped in node-oracledb repository

-You can find additional informations about [3.10.2 Installing GitHub clones and zip files](https://github.com/DineshKuppan/node-oracledb/blob/master/INSTALL.md#-3102-installing-github-clones-and-zip-files) in INSTALL.md file
+You can find additional details about cloning from source in INSTALL.md - [3.10.2 Installing GitHub clones and zip files](https://github.com/DineshKuppan/node-oracledb/blob/master/INSTALL.md#-3102-installing-github-clones-and-zip-files).

 #### First Approach